dhis2/dhis2-docs/src/user/scheduling.md

 1. Select a cron schedule for the queue.
 Queues can be scheduled using the [Spring scheduling](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/scheduling/support/CronSequenceGenerator.html) syntax, just like jobs.
 You can also select a predefined **Cron expression** by clicking "Choose from preset times".
-This schedule will only start a new queue run if the previous queue run has finished, to prevent the system from spawning too many queues.

 1. Select the jobs that should be part of the queue.
 The available jobs can be added to the queue with the arrow buttons.
 The queue will run the jobs in